Mtax-Development/GML-OOP/README.md

 6. Open the project in GameMaker Studio 2 to which the Package is to be included into.
 7. In the `Tools` toolbar, open the `Import Local Package` menu.
 8. Choose the previously saved Package file and open it.
-5. Choose `Add All` and then `Import`.
+9. Choose `Add All` and then `Import`.
 The Package should now be imported and appear in the `Asset Browser`, unless files with the same name have already existed in the project, in which case they can be replaced or the import of each such file can be skipped.
+10. Confirm that each invidual file was imported successfully.

 # Credits